Published on April 22nd, 20160

 Earth Day 2019: Companies Accused of Greenwashing

 There’s nothing clean about diesel engines that spew pollutants at levels way over the legal limit.
 But that seems to be the scandal of the day in the automotive industry.

-Multiple class-action lawsuits filed in February against Mercedes-Benz allege that the luxury carmaker’s BlueTEC vehicles, which are marketed as “clean diesel” and “Earth friendly,” release nitrogen oxides at levels more than 65 times higher than what the EPA allows.
+Volkswagen’s emissions-cheating scandal in which it admitted to rigging 11 million of its own “clean diesels” with devices designed to cheat emissions may have garnered the most headlines, but several car manufacturers have faced similar allegations in recent years, including BMW, Chevrolet, Ford and Mercedes-Benz.
+In the case of Mercedes-Benz, class-action plaintiffs alleged that the luxury carmaker’s BlueTEC vehicles, which are marketed as “clean diesel” and “Earth friendly,” release nitrogen oxides at levels more than 65 times higher than what the EPA allows.

 The “Rainforest Alliance certified” sticker conveys a message of environmental and social responsibility.
 A Seattle-based clean water group, however, claims that that message runs counter to the on-the-ground reality at the certified farms.